Stakeholder Management in Project Management

 You must also define the positive and negative stakeholder groups.

 A Stakeholder register is a project management document that describes and classifies the stakeholders of the project.
-For effective project management, it is better to prepare this document at the beginning of projects.
+For effective stakeholder management, it is better to prepare this document at the beginning of projects.

 As we mentioned above, stakeholders can be anyone either external or internal to the organization.
 They may have various expectations and interests on the project.
 Stakeholder management is a significant task which must be performed effectively for the project’s success.
 Management of internal stakeholders may be difficult than external ones.
 Because internal stakeholders have more interest on the issues and they will be affected more than others.